 Unfederate a server from the portal

-Unfederating a server site has several significant consequences and should not be done as part of routine troubleshooting.
+You can unfederate an ArcGIS Server site from the portal, allowing each to continue independent of the other.
+However, unfederating an ArcGIS Server site has several significant consequences and should not be done as part of routine troubleshooting.
 It is not easily undone and may have irreversible consequences.
 Removing a hosting server from the ArcGIS Enterprise portal renders existing hosted web layers unusable.
 Adding the hosting server back does not return the hosted services to a usable state.
 Only unfederate a site if you have a clear understanding of the impact.

 Unfederation requires the following steps: